flemerrer/earth_kata/README.md

 ### Notes & Ideas

+#### Approach
+TDD etc. learning python blabla

+#### Todo
+- Fix import of elevation
+- Add summits data to pool of data used in find_max_diam
+- refactor functions for optimization and elegance
+- add a function to use reverse geocoding via an API call to name points / couple

+#### To improve the project
 - Take into account the fact that Earth isn't perfectly flat.
 Diameter is bigger at the Equator (about +42km)
 - Optimize the algorithm that finds the most probable candidates and filter the list to only test those and not ALL the points on Earth